STAT506/HW7/README.md

 ### Q3.
 (2 pts)

-How do you suppose the results would change and n was 10 or 10,000?
+How do you suppose the results for Q2 would change if n was 10 or 10,000?